sourcegraph/handbook/content/departments/engineering/dev/process/engineering_ownership.md

 - Create, search, view, edit, update permissions, delete, copy, export, favorite, run, and manage blocks for notebooks
 - Add searches and files to the notepad and edit or delete added items
 - Create a notebook from notepad items.

+#### Batch Changes
+- View lists of batch changes globally, by organization, or by individual
+- Configure credentials for publishing changesets
+- Create, edit, and execute a batch spec
+- View active batch spec execution
+- Preview results of executing a batch spec
+- Preview a changeset diff from an executed batch diff
+- Set changesets to publish from the preview of a batch spec
+- Apply a batch spec
+- View the status, burndown chart, and previously executed specs of an open batch change
+- Perform a bulk operation on changeset for an open batch change
+- Close a batch change\* As an admin, configure and view webhooks for a code host connection, add a global access token to use with batch changes, view a list of all batch specs that have been executed.

+#### Code Insights
+- Discover code insights
+- Create insights through dashboard or search result
+- Add insight to a dashboard
+- Create and edit dashboards
+- Drill down insights
+- Edit, share, and delete insights
+- View insights
+- Filter insights by context or repo regex
+- Limited access mode/licensing gating features for code insights license tag
+- code insights graphql API to create/read/edit/delete insights and dashboards
+- File page hover tooltips

 ## [Security](../../../security/index.md)